-Yes, turning 26 is a qualifying life event Opens New Window, which means you can sign up for coverage, even if it’s not during an Open Enrollment Period.
+If you're still on your parent's health insurance plan, turning 26 may cause you to lose minimum essential coverage, which is a qualifying life event Opens New Window.
+This means you can sign up for coverage, even if it’s not during an Open Enrollment Period.

-Keep in mind, even if you technically have coverage through your parent's health plan past the day you turn 26, you only have a certain amount of time to enroll in new coverage.
-When turning 26, your special enrollment period is 60 days before and after your birthday.
+Keep in mind, your special enrollment period is 60 days before and after you lose coverage.
 If you don’t enroll during this time, you’ll need to wait for the next Open Enrollment Period.
 The 2022 Open Enrollment Period for Individual coverage runs Nov.
 1–Jan.
 15, 2021.
 If you plan to enroll in an employer-sponsored health plan, the Open Enrollment Period varies, depending on the company.